* Coaster Enthusiasts of Canada *

 Ontario

-Notes for Past Roller Coasters
+Notes for Roller Coasters of the Past

 (#) The Scream Machine was sold when Expo 86 closed and may be ridden today at Six Flags St. Louis as Ninja.